Syntax Document

 }

-If an error in a coroutine is not caught, the program will terminate.
+If errors in coroutines are not caught, the program will terminate.

-channel is a fundamental mechanism provided by nature for inter-coroutine communication, used to safely pass data between different coroutines.
+channel is a communication mechanism provided by nature for inter-coroutine communication, used to safely pass data between different coroutines.

 Basic Usage

-var ch = chan_new<int>() // Create a channel for passing int type data
+var ch = chan_new<int>() // create channel for passing int type data

-var ch_str = chan_new<string>() // Create a channel for passing string type data
+var ch_str = chan_new<string>() // create channel for passing string type data

-var value = ch.recv() // Receive data from the channel
+var value = ch.recv() // receive data from channel

 var msg = ch_str.recv()

-bool closed = ch.is_closed() // Check if the channel is closed
+bool closed = ch.is_closed() // check if coroutine is closed

-var ok = ch.is_successful() // Check if the most recent read or write operation was successful after the channel is closed
+var ok = ch.is_successful() // in closed state can check if recent read or write operation was successful

 select Statement

-The select statement is used to simultaneously listen for operations on multiple channels, similar to a switch statement but specifically for channel operations.
+select statement is used to simultaneously monitor multiple channel operations, syntax structure is similar to match, but only used for channel operations.

 select {